TheSpaceDevs/Tutorials/faqs/faq_TSD.md

 > ### What is a *verified* TSD user?

-*Verified* TSD users are services, projects or entities that actively use data from one of the TSD APIs.
+*Verified* TSD users are services, projects or entities that actively use data provided by TSD APIs.
 They are listed on the users page of the TSD website [here](https://thespacedevs.com/networkusers).

 > ### How do I become a *verified* TSD user?